 - Each biennium, the OAC publishes a report of grants awarded in the previous two fiscal years.
-The 2010-2011 Ohio Arts Council Biennial Report offers a detailed breakdown of biennium highlights and lists the grant awards given to Ohio artists, arts and cultural organizations, and schools. - Each year the OAC hosts the Governor's Awards for the Arts in Ohio & Arts Day Luncheon.
-Held every spring, this 800-person event attracts arts advocates from across the state to a luncheon honoring the Ohio General Assembly and those who have made outstanding contributions to the arts in Ohio.
-At the 2011 awards, the OAC was pleased to honor former OAC Executive Director Wayne Lawson with the Irma Lazarus award, recognizing his lifetime achievement in the arts.
-At the 2012 awards, Chair Emeritus Barbara Robinson was also awarded the Irma Lazarus award.
-At the 2013 awards, longtime OAC Board Member Charlotte Kessler received the Arts Patron award.

-- Annually the OAC shares general information about the agency, as well as district-specific information about OAC-funded projects, with members of the General Assembly. - OAC Executive Director Julie Henahan and the OAC board members regularly meet with the members of the General Assembly to discuss agency work and to review OAC-funded activities in their local districts.
+The 2010-2011 Ohio Arts Council Biennial Report offers a detailed breakdown of biennium highlights and lists the grant awards given to Ohio artists, arts and cultural organizations, and schools. - Each spring the OAC hosts the Governor's Awards for the Arts in Ohio & Arts Day Luncheon.
+This 800-person event attracts arts advocates from across the state to a luncheon honoring the Ohio General Assembly and those who have made outstanding contributions to the arts in Ohio.
+At the 2011 awards, the OAC was pleased to honor former OAC Executive Director Wayne Lawson with the Irma Lazarus Award, recognizing his lifetime achievement in the arts. - Annually the OAC shares general information about the agency, as well as district-specific information about OAC-funded projects, with members of the General Assembly. - OAC Executive Director Julie Henahan and the OAC board members regularly meet with the members of the General Assembly to discuss agency work and to review OAC-funded activities in their local districts.